Congratulations to our fellows & Faculty!

 Michelle Peñaloza’s forthcoming collection, Former Possessions of the Spanish Empire, won the 2018 Hillary Gravendyk Prize.

-Jenny Xie’s Eye Level and Diana Khoi Nguyen’s Ghost Of were named to the longlist for the 2018 National Book Award.
+Jenny Xie’s Eye Level, Diana Khoi Nguyen’s Ghost Of, and Sigrid Nunez’s The Friend were named to the longlist for the 2018 National Book Award.

 Mark L. Keat’s video essay, “Surnames,” was featured at The Florida Review.